 Although many beekeepers view ventilation as a non-essential luxury, many others believe ventilation is key to long-term honey bee health and high productivity.
 Too much heat causes bees to congregate on the outside of the hive; too much cold can kill a colony.
-Too much moisture in the summer makes drying honey energy-expensive and time-consuming; too much moisture in winter can chill the bees and promote disease.
+Excess moisture in the summer makes drying honey energy-expensive and time-consuming; too much moisture in winter can chill the bees and promote disease.

 As I said, I’ve not finished reading the book.
 But I assume our indifference to proper ventilation stems from a desire for easy-to-use and inexpensive hives—hives that will quickly give us a return on investment.
 Have we chosen high honey production and efficient pollination service over long-term honey bee health?

 I think it’s time we review a few thousand years of beekeeping history and embrace what those before us knew: ventilation is vital.
-We cannot raise healthy, productive bees in a stuffy, damp, over-heated, and pathogen-laden environment.
+We cannot raise healthy, productive bees in a stuffy, damp, overheated, and pathogen-laden environment.
 Beyond the economic cost, it borders on cruelty.

 Rusty

-I wonder if I’d read more bee books if I had a Kindle?
+• I wonder if I’d read more bee books if I had a Kindle?
 I have friends who say they read twice as much now that they have Kindles, though most of them don’t have as demanding a work schedule as I do.

 Anyway, beekeepers in my part of the world don’t seem to use screened bottom boards or many ventilation aids.
 I have the materials to make some ventilation rims and even a slatted rack — as soon as I can find the time.
 I don’t want to experiment with my bees anymore, but I think a slatted rack should be a safe bet.
 Right?